-- 1. Mount the faucet as shown in Fig.10. - 2.
-Attach threaded end of faucet adapter to the faucet metal stem.
-No teflon tape needed here. - 3.
-Connect the Clear tubing to the faucet. - The faucet has a handle that controls 4. the flow of purified water exiting the faucet.
+1. Mount the faucet as shown in Fig.10.

+2. Attach threaded end of faucet adapter to the faucet metal stem.
+No teflon tape needed here.

+- 3. Connect the Clear line to the faucet. - 3.
+The faucet has a solid metal handle that controls the flow of purified water exiting the faucet.
 Turn the handle to horizontal position to release the water and vertically to shut off.